 On a small number of occasions, users have been observed to insert 'blank' responses or to repeat the same response on subsequent attempts at a question, despite having received feedback on their previous attempt.
-The extent of this behaviour varies from question to question and also depends on whether the iCMA is in summative, thresholded or purely formative use (Jordan & Butcher, 2010).
+The extent of this behaviour varies from question to question and also depends on whether the iCMA is in summative, thresholded or purely formative use (Jordan and Butcher 2010).

 The behaviour has been associated with:

-- Lack of seriousness of engagement (so it is more common for questions in formative than in summative use). - Lack of understanding of what the question wants, or of the meaning of the feedback (an 'I haven't a clue' reaction to the question). - Questions that are time consuming to complete, perhaps with multiple boxes for completion, or which require students to access a course component such as a video.
+- Lack of seriousness of engagement (so it is more common for questions in formative than summative use). - Lack of understanding of what the question wants, or of the meaning of the feedback (an 'I haven't a clue' reaction to the question). - Questions that are time consuming to complete, perhaps with multiple boxes for completion, or which require students to access a course component such as a video.

 A small number of questions used in the assignments for Module A and Module B were essentially identical, but for some of these, the extent to which responses were left blank and repeated was nevertheless quite different for the two modules.

 Figure 2 shows the different behaviour for a question assessing part of the penultimate chapter of Maths for Science, which required students to calculate the standard deviation of a data-set.
-Responses shown in the palest tone (top) were correct, responses shown in the medium tone (middle) were incorrect but not blank or repeated and responses shown in the darkest tone were identical to the student's previously entered response (i.e.repeated) or were left blank.
-The proportion of repeated and blank responses is greater for Module A (Figure 2a) than for Module B (Figure 2b).

-Figure 2.
-The proportion of blank and repeated responses for a very similar question in (a) the Module A iCMA and (b) the Module B iEMA.
+Figure 2: The proportion of blank and repeated responses for a very similar question in (a) the Module A iCMA and (b) the Module B iEMA.